Does Multi-Masking Really Work To Give You Better Skin? I Tried Piling A Bunch Of Stuff Of My Face To Find Out

 1. Multi-Mask Number One

 For my first multi-masking experience, I decided to try four different kinds of masks based on this tutorial I found on The Beauty Department.
-I chose two favorites and two new options: Bliss Steep Clean ($55, Amazon), Peter Thomas Roth Cucumber Gel Mask ($45, Sephora), Bliss Triple Oxygen Instant Energizing Mask ($56, Bliss World), and Peter Thomas Roth Brightening Bubbling Mask ($55, Sephora).
+I chose two favorites and two new options: Bliss Steep Clean ($55, Amazon), Peter Thomas Roth Cucumber Gel Mask ($45, Amazon), Bliss Triple Oxygen Instant Energizing Mask ($56, Amazon), and Peter Thomas Roth Brightening Bubbling Mask ($55, Amazon).

 The tutorial says to use a deep pore cleansing mask on your t-zone, an energizing mask on your cheeks, a deep cleansing or moisturizing mask on your chin, and an instant oxygen foaming mask under your eyes and any other area left open.
 So, if you're like, "Um, hi, I don't want to spend this much money on masks you crazy person," you definitely don't have to.
 Just find masks that fit those descriptions!